6 Best Homeowners Insurance Companies in North Carolina of 2023

 We chose them for our list because they work with homeowners to facilitate flood claims, something that’s important for anybody in North Carolina who lives near the water and has purchased flood insurance through FEMA.

 We also appreciate Allstate’s user-friendly website that makes it simple to get coverage and file and track claims.

 Allstate’s average premium in North Carolina is slightly below the state average, reaching $1,790.
 You can save by layering multiple discounts.

 Allstate provides an impressive list of homeowners insurance discounts, several of which are accessible to most North Carolina homeowners.

-- New homeowner.
-You’ll save if you’re either a new homebuyer or if you buy a newly-constructed home.
+- New homeowner: You’ll save if you’re a new homebuyer or buy a newly constructed home.

 Allstate Homeowners Insurance Pros & Cons

 - There are a total of 8 discounts to help you save on your insurance costs.

 - Allstate has an excellent website that’s easy to navigate.